Following are common questions about the 4T Trail experience:

-A trip on Portland’s 4T can begin or end anyplace along the route, however, it is generally recommended to begin at Washington park and take the “Trail” portion to the SE first.
-This allows you to take the Tram downhill thereby removing the need to pay for the tram as it is free to ride downhill, but will cost a fee to ride back up.
+A trip on Portland’s 4T can begin or end anyplace along the route, however, it is generally recommended to begin at Washington park and take the “Trail” portion to the SE first, as you will be walking downhill on the trail portion of the 4T, eliminating a long uphill trek.

 - Where can I find restrooms along the route?

 Public restrooms can be found in the following locations: